NCAR/DART/models/bgrid_solo/readme.rst

 variables are the gridded surface pressure, temperature, and u and v wind components.

-The ``bgrid_solo`` directory has a ``work/workshop_setup.sh`` script that compiles and runs an example, producing a bgrid_solo netcdf file and perturbing it to get an ensemble.
+In the ``DART/models/bgrid_solo/work`` directory, an example "perfect model" experiment can be run in which a bgrid_solo netcdf file is produced and then perturbed to get an ensemble.
 This example is intended to demonstrate that the same process used for a low-order model may be used for a much more complex model and generates output for state-space or observation-space diagnostics.

-Alternatively, the steps in the ``work/workshop_setup.sh`` script can be executed indivudally on the command line.
-These steps are as follows:
+The steps to run this example are as follows:

 1.  | ``./quickbuild.sh`` (or ``quickbuild.sh nompi`` if you are not building with mpi)
-    | This will create perfect_input.nc from the already available file
+    | Builds all DART executables and perfect_input.nc from the cdl file
-      ``models/bgrid_solo/work/perfect_input.cdl``
+      ``perfect_input.cdl``

 2.  | ``./perfect_model_obs``
-    | Creates a synthetic observation sequence from a hindcast model
+    | Reads in an observation sequence file which has only observation definitions
+      (``obs_seq.in``) and generates synthetic observation values from a hindcast model (``perfect_input.nc``).
+Results in an output observation sequence file (``obs_seq.out``) to be assimilated by 'filter' and perfect_output.nc, the output state vector file

 3.  | ``cp perfect_output.nc filter_input.nc``
-    | Copies the output from perfect_model_obs program to the input file for filter
+    | Copies the output from the perfect_model_obs program to the input file for
+      the filter program

 4.  | In ``work/input.nml``, set ``perturb_from_single_instance = .true.`` in the
-      &filter_nml
+      ``&filter_nml``
-    | This setting allows filter to generate an ensemble of perturbed ensemble member
+    | This setting causes filter to perturb a single restart file to generate an
-      restart files
+      ensemble

 5.  | ``./filter``
-    | Runs the assimilation program
+    | Runs the assimilation program, resulting in three main output files:
+    |    ``preassim.nc`` - the state of all ensemble members prior to the assimilation
+         (i.e. the forecast)
+    |    ``analysis.nc`` - the state of all ensemble members after the assimilation
+    |    ``obs_seq.final`` - the ensemble members' estimate of what the observations
+         should have been.

 Some examples of ways in which this model can be configured and modified to test DART assimilation capabilities are documented in Anderson et al. (2005).
 [3]_